 I used coconut milk and cream to make it dairy free, maple syrup and quality dark chocolate to cut down on the refined sugar.

 This is the first time I am overhauling an old post in this way.
 First of all, the recipe is new and improved!
 I also took new pictures – although I didn’t even hate the old ones.
-And to top it all off, I made a video for you! (scroll to the top, in case you missed it)
+And to top it all off, I made a video for you! (scroll to the down for it)

 While we are on the topic of video, can you do me a huge favor??
 I had to start over my Youtube channel recently and I would love, if you could subscribe to it.
 You can find the channel HERE.
 Thank you so much!